HBR-0951/Subject-System/README.md

 # Subject-System
-Use fastapi and Vue.js to develop simple subject system
+Use python framework(Django) and Vue.js to develop simple subject system